 According to current legislation, the passport can be revoked:

-in the presence of the same circumstances that would have obstructed its issuance, in pursuance of art.
-3 of Law no. 1185/67;
+- in the presence of the same circumstances that would have prevented its issuance, in keeping with Article 3 of Law No. 1185/67;

-when its bearer abroad is unable to supply proof of having complied with alimony obligations deriving from rulings by judiciary authorities or the request of minor or disabled descendents, ancestors or spouse not legally separated;
+- when its bearer abroad is unable to provide proof of having complied with alimony obligations resulting from rulings by judiciary authorities or the request of minor or disabled descendants, ancestors or spouse not legally separated;

-Once a lost/stolen passport has remained unclaimed at a consulate office for a maximum of one year from the date in which the local authorities turned it in, it is destroyed without any further communication.
+Once a lost/stolen passport has remained unclaimed at a Consular Office for a maximum period of one year from the date in which the local Authorities turned it in, it is destroyed without any further communication.

-Further up-to-date information is available on the website http://www.viaggiaresicuri.it/ (safe travelling).
+In addition to further up-to-date information, all the information regarding the identity document needed for entry into each country is available on the website http://www.viaggiaresicuri.it/ (safe travelling).